seinshah/civic/README.md

 If you like a design, but prefer a tiny change, you don't need to craft your own template.
 The schema file allows you to customize your chosen templates using simple CSS directives.

+## TODOs
+- [ ] Add CI pipeline for validating PRs and merges
+- [ ] Add CI pipeline for validating templates and creating examples
+- [ ] Add CD pipeline to deploy the binary to different registries on tagging
+- [ ] Add detailed documentation for users and template developers
+- [ ] Add GithubAction task
+- [ ] Add Civic's JSON schema to https://json-schema.org/
+- [ ] Enable users to convert PDF CVs to Civic's schema file
+- [ ] Enable users to convert their LinkedIn profile to Civic's schema file
+- [ ] Add custom parameters to templates
+- [ ] Add more templates